mobm65/Fundamentals-of-Data-Analysis/README.md

     Researching the background to and uses of this function.

 https://www.w3schools.com/python/numpy_random_binomial.asp
-    Both useful sites to research the function random.binomial and its parameters.
+    A useful site to research the function random.binomial and its parameters.

 Numpy.random is a PRNG, a pseudo random number generator, and it generates pseudo random arrays.
 A binomial function can have only two possible outcomes; yes/no, true/false, heads/tails.
 It is, therefore, a discrete distribution.
 The function I am using is numpy.random.binomial which takes three parameters: n = the number of trials, p = the probability of the outcome occuring and size = the shape of the returned array.
 I will be using this to show the probability of throwing heads with a coin is 1 in every 2 tosses.
 Therefore 68% of the data should fall within one standard deviation from the mean, 95% of the data will fall within 2 standard deviations of the mean and 99.7% of the data will fall within 3 standard deviations from the mean.

 The first task is to create a random number of throws.
 I am calling this coinflip and I will enter the parameters 100 coin tosses with a probability of .5, 100 times into the function numpy.random.binomial.
 I use this to develop a function heads which throws a dice 100 times and records the number of times it faces heads up(1) or tails up (0).
 This takes the input coinflips and returns them summed up.
 It uses a while loop to append instances up to 1000 and sum them.
 I start with an empty list as a base on which I call results.
 I start at the element i = 0 and iterate through all elements up to 1000.
 I then append these results to the return from the function heads.
 Finally I use seaborn distplot to plot the normal distribution.
 It is not perfectly distributed but when I increase the sample size in the random.binomial function to 1000 it looks a much better fit.

 TASK 4 - SIMPSON'S PARADOX
-Simpson's paradox is a trend which is evident in a number of groups but it reverses when the groups are combined.
-As Mark Twain said there are "lies, damned lies and statistics."
-The impact of all possible variables must be considered before concluding that one variable is linked to another.
-Bickel's US Berkley study from 1974 seemed to indicate gender bias in favour of men.
-When each department was assessed individually, there was actually a small but statistically relevant bias in favour of women.
-Simpson's paradox can arise when there is a confounding variable.
-This variable is not taken into account in the causal relationship between two variables, yet it can impact them.
-For example it seems that Apple can charge whatever they want and people buy their phones.
-This might lead us to believe that high price correlates with high sales.
-A confounding variable here might be the social status attached to owning an iphone or customer loyalty to the brand.
-In this assignment I plan to show that four datasets can have a similar linear regression when plotted separately, this may change when the datasets are concatenated before plotting.

 SOURCES
 https://en.wikipedia.org/wiki/Simpson%27s_paradox